alexleun/llm-translate-notebook/README.md

 * Option to keep the original text in the output file for learning purposes
 * Supports convert to Traditional Chinese
 * Supports Option to keep original text in output file.
-* Improved translation accuracy with Qwen LLM model
+* Translation Quality Review for enhanced accuracy

 ### Requirements